 Top-level domains (TLDs) are at the top of the Domain Name System (DNS), which is managed by the Internet Corporation for Assigned Names and Numbers (ICANN).
-Domain names allow us to locate and access devices and resources connected to the Internet.
+Domain names allow us to find a given location in the Internet.
 There are two types of TLDs: generic TLDs (gTLDs), such as .com, .net and .org, and country code TLDs (ccTLDs), designating countries and territories.
 For many years, the number of gTLDs was limited to 22.
 In 2012, ICANN launched the New generic Top-Level Domain Program, opening up the DNS beyond this number.
 Under the new programme, any organisation could apply for a new gTLDs, as long as it complied with a series of criteria established by ICANN.

 Since then, the DNS expanded to more than 1000 gTLDs.
 Currently, the programme is under continuous review, and there are also discussions on the possibility of launching new gTLD rounds.